biojava/biojava.github.io/_wikis/BioJava:Tutorial:Implementing_Changeable.md

       throws ChangeVetoException;
     }

-and that's it for the Nameable interface.
+and that's it for the `Nameable` interface.

 The simplest implementation - extend AbstractChangeable
 -------------------------------------------------------

-The simplest way to implement the Nameable interface is to inherit from AbstractChangeable.
+The simplest way to implement the `Nameable` interface is to inherit from `AbstractChangeable`.
 This is the aproach we will take here.
 Firstly we will define the class and add a couple of constructors.

     package demos.Changeable;